How to Price Your Art by Michael Damico

 How Much to Charge: Pricing Strategy

-When asking how much to charge for your work, consider the formula given to me by my mentor:
+When asking how to price your art, consider the formula given to me by my mentor:

 - Now it’s time to factor in a profit on your costs.
 In other words, if you spent $13 on a project, you don’t want to charge $13.
 Why?
 There is no profit.
 The idea here is to make a profit on your costs, right?
 I like to think of myself as my own financier (or bank) on any piece I create.
 Meaning that if I lend out money to buy materials, I want to bring back more than I put out.
 Also, I want to be able to use that profit to buy more materials to be able to take on more or even bigger projects.
-You might be wondering if there are any standard percentages to use for pricing your work as you factor in profit on costs.
+You might be wondering if there are any standard percentages to price your art as you factor in profit on costs.
 Not exactly, but the general range is typically 15-350%.
 However, how much you charge is completely up to you.
 In general, low cost items can be marked up more without being considered over-priced or even harmful to the market.
 On the other hand, higher cost items work in the opposite way.
-The markup for those can be less, but you will still see a good dollar amount return on the cost.
+The markup for those can be less, but you will still see a good dollar amount return on the cost as you price your art intentionally.

 - Most importantly, always make something for your time.
 You need to determine what your time is worth.
 How many hours did you spend on your project?
 Again, that can include travel time and even conceptualization if necessary.
-However you’d like to weigh it, just make sure to do it because your time is valuable.
+However you’d like to weigh it, just make sure to do it because your time is valuable and absolutely counts as you price your art.

 Here is an example: